mikenye/docker-youtube-dl/README.md

 Where:

 * `/path/to/downloaded/videos` is where youtube-dl will download videos to (use `"$(pwd)"` to downloade to current working directory.
-* `/path/to/yt-dlp.conf` is the path to your youtube-dl.conf file.
+* `/path/to/yt-dlp.conf` is the path to your yt-dlp.conf file.

 ## Authentication using `.netrc`